hugomailhot/gpt-from-scratch/README.md

 # gpt-from-scratch

-Mom, I want GPT!
+Mom can we get GPT?
-We already have GPT at home.
+We have GPT at home.

 The GPT at home: